 7 Summit Pathways Is the Answer

-Here at 7 Summit Pathways in Tampa, our Medical Director, Dr. Wilson, and his Medical Team have studied the complexities of PAWS and after a thorough evaluation of each patient, the doctor designs a unique and individualized medical protocol, while considering each patients wishes and desires, to enhance his or her ability to experience the full benefit of the treatment experience, in which new and healthier “brain chemistry” is actually formed by the patient himself/herself.
+Here at 7 Summit Pathways rehab center in Tampa, our Medical Director, Dr. Wilson, and his Medical Team have studied the complexities of PAWS and after a thorough evaluation of each patient, the doctor designs a unique and individualized medical protocol, while considering each patients wishes and desires, to enhance his or her ability to experience the full benefit of the treatment experience, in which new and healthier “brain chemistry” is actually formed by the patient himself/herself.

 Considering that these ongoing disruptions in “normal” brain functioning and chemistry usually continue even after treatment is completed, each patient is continuously evaluated, and when deemed appropriate, encouraged to continue on their individual medication protocol, sometimes novel in nature, and constantly adjusted as “self-healing” occurs.
 It is well established that the first six to twelve months after treatment completion are critical in establishing life-long Recovery and that persistence of even mild mood and physical symptoms are a precursor to possible return to use.

-After treatment completion, all of our patients are welcome and encouraged to return to the Center to meet with Dr. Wilson and our Certified Recovery Coaches as frequently as necessary to address their ongoing medication and Recovery needs to support them in this critical phase of PAWS and to plan a possible “medication exit strategy” as symptoms wane.
+After treatment completion, all of our patients are welcome and encouraged to return to the rehabilitation Center to meet with Dr. Wilson and our Certified Recovery Coaches as frequently as necessary to address their ongoing medication and Recovery needs to support them in this critical phase of PAWS and to plan a possible “medication exit strategy” as symptoms wane.
 We call this Medication Assisted Recovery.

 Overcoming the Problem